Yuna Kim: Early life

 Kim was born on September 5, 1990, in Gyeonggi Province, South Korea, in the northern part of the country.
 A more standard transliteration of her name is "Yeon-a"; when Kim applied for a passport, the official misspelled her given name as "Yu-na" (유나) instead of "Yeon-a" (연아).
 Since her competitive days, she has asked international media to refer to her as "Yuna Kim" instead of "Kim Yu-na".

-Kim was born to her father, Kim Hyeon-seok, who was a business owner, and her mother, Park Mi-hee.
+Kim was born to business owner Kim Hyeon-seok and his wife, Park Mi-hee.
 She has one older sister.
 Her mother, whom The Korea Times called "indisputably the No. 1 contributor to Kim's phenomenal success", took an active role in her daughter's skating career from the beginning, driving her to the ice rink each day, attending all of her practices, and acting as her coach, manager, spokesperson, and mentor.
 She played English cassette tapes in the car to help Kim improve her English skills.
 Kim's family often struggled to fund her skating expenses; when her father's business was not doing well enough to pay for her lessons, they put up their house as collateral for a bank loan.
 Kim's father chose to remain out of media attention, choosing to watch her skate on television along with her sister instead of accompanying Kim to international competitions.
 Both parents, however, attended the 2010 Winter Olympics in Vancouver.
 Kim credited both of them with her success as a figure skater.
 She also named American figure skaters Michelle Kwan and Sasha Cohen as well as Brian Joubert, Stéphane Lambiel, and Tomáš Verner as her influences.